guiklink/portfolio/_projects/1-VehicleDetection.md

 Here's an example result showing the heat map from a series of frames of video around the image with detection showed before.
 Using the heat map strategy, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here the resulting bounding boxes are drawn onto the last frame in a 10 frames series:
+### Here the resulting bounding boxes are drawn onto the last frame in a 10 frames series: {#index-ignore}
 ![alt text][image6]

 ---